Waigeo brushturkey

 The Waigeo brushturkey (Aepypodius bruijnii) or Bruijn's brushturkey, is a large (approximately 43 cm long) brownish-black megapode with a bare red facial skin, red comb, maroon rump, and chestnut brown below.
 There are two elongated red wattles on the back of the head and a long wattle on the foredeck.
 Both sexes are similar.
 The female has a smaller comb and no wattles.

 An Indonesian endemic, the Waigeo brushturkey inhabits mountain forests on Waigeo Island of West Papua.

 Previously known from less than twenty-five specimens, this little-known species was relocated in 2002.
 The name commemorates the Dutch merchant Anton August Bruijn.

 This bird is threatened by hunting, ongoing habitat loss, small population size, and a limited range.
 It was formerly classified as a Vulnerable species by the IUCN.
 But new research has shown it to be rarer than it was believed.
-Consequently, it was uplifted to Endangered status in 2008.
+Consequently, it was uplisted to Endangered status in 2008.